evansbenj/SulaRAD/3_GATK_and_base_recalibration.md

 The bwa-assisted mapping with Stampy produced sam files that had ~10% more mapped reads for all individuals.
 Great!
 Now the next step is to use GATK to do the base recalibration and genotype calling.
 I have copied below a series of scripts I used for this purpose (on info).

 # Genotyping with Haplotype caller

+Some issues with screen on info15-20 were resolved like this: `export TERM=xterm-color`.

 I am going to write the scripts from the new analyses above the old ones.
 Here is the Haplotype caller commands to generate confident variants for BSQR (3_Executes_GATK_commands_Haplotypecaller.pl).

 ```